gardener/dashboard/docs/operations/vendors-custom-cps.md

 ```

 ## Vendor assets
 In the above example, the vendor icon is referenced as static asset.
-Static vendor assets can be provided in the [assets](https://github.com/gardener/dashboard/tree/master/frontend/public/static/vendor-assets) folder when using the [helm chart](https://github.com/gardener/dashboard/blob/master/charts/gardener-dashboard) in the `frontendConfig.vendorAssets` map.
+Static vendor assets can be provided in the `static/vendor-assets` folder using in the `frontendConfig.vendorAssets` map.

 The files have to be encoded as base64 for the chart.
-For more information, see [Logos and Icons](customization.md#logos-and-icons) section of customization documentation.
+For more information on how to provide assets using the chart, see [Logos and Icons](customization.md#logos-and-icons) section of customization documentation.